 Snacks and Milk

 Children may bring a healthy snack to be eaten at break time.
 Fruit is provided daily in KS1.
-The school is part of the Cool Milk for Schools scheme and you can register your child to receive milk daily at break-time by applying directly to Cool Milk.
-Milk is free until the child’s 5th birthday.
-Please ask for a registration form if you are interested or click here to download one.
-Alternatively you can register online at www.coolmilk.com
+The school is part of the Cool Milk for Schools scheme and all children receive free milk until the child's 5th birthday.
+After this, you can register your child to receive milk daily at break-time for a small cost by applying directly to Cool Milk.
+Alterntively you can ask for a registration form at the school office.